Skip to main content

 Syncing of dlt state

 This destination fully supports dlt state sync.
-To this end, special folders and files that will be created at your destination which hold information about your pipeline state, schemas and completed loads.
+To this end, special folders and files will be created at your destination which hold information about your pipeline state, schemas, and completed loads.
 These folders DO NOT respect your settings in the layout section.
 When using filesystem as a staging destination, not all of these folders are created, as the state and schemas are managed in the regular way by the final destination you have configured.

 You will also notice init files being present in the root folder and the special dlt folders.
 In the absence of the concepts of schemas and tables in blob storages and directories, dlt uses these special files to harmonize the behavior of the filesystem destination with the other implemented destinations.